Requeté: New Requeté (1931–1936)

 The history of Requeté during the Republic falls into three phases.
 The first one is associated with Colonel Eugenio Sanz de Lerín, appointed the Requeté chief instructor in 1931.
-In few months he managed to develop a Navarrese network of 2,000 men, grouped into newly established 10-men sub-units named decurias; its immediate objective was protection of religious buildings.
+In a few months he managed to develop a Navarrese network of 2,000 men, grouped into newly established 10-men sub-units named decurias; its immediate objective was protection of religious buildings.
 With assistance of local parish priests, by year-end the force at least tripled.
 However, in early 1932 Requeté suffered a number of setbacks.
 Comité de Acción was disbanded, key instructors were detained by the security, and some cells were outlawed by administration.
 Most decurias got "practically dismantled"; apart from disorganized Navarrese network, elsewhere Requeté were restricted to harmless groups in big cities.
 During a meeting of military conspirators prior to the August 1932 Sanjurjada Sanz de Lerín offered 6,000 requetés, but scholars dismiss this claim as pure fantasy.
 Beyond Navarre there was barely any growth and even in Catalonia requeté was much of a disappointment.

 The second phase is associated with suspended army colonel, Enrique Varela; in late 1932 he was appointed Jefé Nacional of Requeté.
 He replaced the decuria scheme with a military-like structure up to the battalion level and issued a number of rulebooks, but above all in 1933–1934 he toured the country making appointments, issuing orders, supervising buildup and delivering training himself.
 Though in regions like Catalonia standardization efforts encountered some resistance, the organization gained momentum also beyond Navarre.
 In early 1934 the party executive formed Frente Nacional de Boinas Rojas, the attempt to create a hierarchical national Requeté structure, detached from local Carlist juntas.
 Its political leader was appointed José-Luis Zamanillo.
 Some 150 militants attended military training in Fascist Italy.
 In late 1934 requetés for the first time ever offered their service to military commanders confronted with the October revolution.
 In early 1935 Requeté has already gained a convincingly military character which it had previously lacked; its strength was 20,000 men.